Nine Days Behind the Hollywood Sign is a 60,000-word manuscript based on some real-life experiences in that star-studded city of gold-paved streets...

 I come to the end of a street, a cul-de-sac where he lives.
 There are no monstrous mansions, just pleasant little suburban homes with great views of distant downtown L.A.
 Not exactly what I imagined but not really anything to scoff at either.
 Besides, this is only Byron Blakely we’re talking about.
 It’s not like it’s his mother Laura, the sixty-five-year-old Legend of stage and screen.
 It’s not even his older sister Cindy, the one who had the ten-page Playboy spread way back when and can be seen regularly on any number of daytime soaps.
 It’s not even Greg, the “rebel” of the family who changed his last name to Ivanov and was voted one of People’s ten sexiest men after seducing Brittany Doyle in one of last year’s highest grossing and least-compelling films.
 That’s right.
 This is only Byron, the one who stars in occasional throwaway TV thrillers and struggles regularly as a stand-up comedian.
 Struggles not only for recognition in the field but also for good material and talent, something I noticed after seeing him on one of those late-night comedy showcases on an obscure cable channel several months ago.

 So there it is.
 His modest-looking home sitting right at the edge of a sheer cliff.
 It can’t possibly be worth more than five million and I’ve really got to go to the bathroom.
 Just then I hear the roar of an engine behind me.
-A sparkling Mercedes Benz tears down the road, swerves inches from careening into me, and pulls up to the driveway ahead.
+A sparkling Mercedes tears down the road, swerves inches from careening into me, and pulls up to the driveway ahead.
 The driver, apparently curious as to who would dare be in his way, stops, glances in his rear-view mirror to check me out, then peels into his garage, the door closing automatically behind him.

 My heart is pounding.
 In just those few moments I had a brush with fame.
 I saw whose eyes those were peering at me above his designer sunglasses.
 That was Byron Blakely who almost rear-ended me.